 If you think you don’t have enough for your downpayment, you can get assistance from the government in the form of loans by the Federal Housing Administration.
 FHA loans are fairly easy to qualify for as long as you are able to secure a credit score of 580 or higher.

 However, when it comes to finding the right home mortgage plan for your purchase, it’s important to stay informed about your options.
-That being said, make sure you apply for a loan properly; you can avoid common mistakes by checking out the thorough list compiled by RealFX.
+That being said, make sure you apply for a loan properly; you can avoid common mistakes by looking at a home loan checklist.

 Access hedge funds